Jithin2k/Learn-TypeScript/Basics Of TS/typscript.md

-Infer Types/Implicit Types - Automatic type detection by TS iteself;
+* Infer Types/Implicit Types - Automatic type detection by TS iteself;

-Explicit Types - Manually types are defined
+* Explicit Types - Manually types are defined

-Data Types --> String,Number,Boolean,Array,Object.
+* Data Types --> String,Number,Boolean,Array,Object.

-- Interface - It defines what properties and methods an object should have, but not how they’re implemented.
+* Interface - It defines what properties and methods an object should have, but not how they’re implemented.

-* Interfaces are used purely for type-checking and are removed during compilation.
+- Interfaces are used purely for type-checking and are removed during compilation.

+* Type in TS - - Defines a custom name for a type (like a shortcut).

+- Can represent primitive types, object shapes, unions, intersections, and more.
+- Used for type-checking only—it disappears during compilation.